Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Structural Framework and the Limits of Classical Reconstruction

 This paper operates within the structural framework of Algebraic Phase Theory (APT), developed in Papers~I--V. We recall only the minimal internal features required for the reconstruction and duality results proved here.
 All analytic, model-specific, and representation-theoretic realizations appear in the earlier papers.

 APT does not begin with a fixed algebraic object.
-It begins with interaction data and shows that algebraic structure, defect degree, canonical filtration, and finite termination are forced intrinsically.
+It begins with interaction data and develops algebraic structure, defect degree, canonical filtration, and finite termination intrinsically from the interaction framework.
 The central objects of study are algebraic phases, which encode the invariant structural content of phase interaction independently of any chosen realization.
 A phase is extracted functorially from admissible input data and is defined only up to intrinsic equivalence.
 An admissible datum consists, informally, of an additive object in a fixed base category, a functorial family of bounded–defect observables, and a specified interaction law governing how these observables combine.
 No defect structure or filtration is assumed a priori; these invariants are extracted canonically from the interaction law itself, as developed in Papers~I--III.

 An algebraic phase is denoted by $(\mathcal P,\circ)$, where $\mathcal P$ encodes the algebraic shadow of phase interaction and $\circ$ denotes the distinguished operations arising from that interaction.
 Defect degree, filtration, and termination are not additional structures; under the axioms of APT they are uniquely and functorially determined by $(\mathcal P,\circ)$.